codedpro/Irancell-Ai-Operator/README.md

 # Irancell-Ai-Operator

+## Note
+#The final version of this project will not be published online and will be used exclusively offline within MTN Irancell's network.
+Customized machine learning models have been #developed specifically for this project, ensuring optimal performance and security.
+Consequently, the project will not be open source to maintain confidentiality and safeguard #sensitive information.

 ## Overview
 Irancell-Ai-Operator is an AI-powered customer service tool designed to revolutionize the way MTN Irancell interacts with its customers.
 This project integrates advanced speech-to-text, text generation, and text-to-speech technologies to provide seamless, real-time support across multiple channels.
 Whether through the Irancell.ir website, call center interactions, or live recommendations for human operators, Irancell-Ai-Operator ensures efficient and personalized customer service.